Imperfect Tense Forms

 To conjugate a regular verb in the imperfect tense in Spanish, simply remove the infinitive ending (-ar, -er, or -ir) and add the imperfect ending that matches the subject.

 Check out the table of regular imperfect endings below.

 |él, ella, usted||-aba||-ía|

 Irregular Imperfect Forms

-There are only three verbs with irregular conjugations in the imperfect.
-No stem-changes, no spelling-changes, only these three:
+There are only three verbs with irregular conjugations in the imperfect: ir, ser, and ver.
+Here they are!

 Uses of the Imperfect Tense